 - In terms of minor ingredients, for coffee, they are 100% Rainforest Alliance certified.
 For coconut they’re just getting started.
 For shea they are doing good work in women’s empowerment.

-We recommend Countdown’s own brand nut products (including the Macro range).
-This includes cashews, hazelnuts, and peanuts (bagged, in snack pots, in the bulk bins and as peanut butter).
+Countdown’s own brand nut products (including the Macro range) are lower-risk for child and forced labour than most of their competitors.
 We cannot be confident they are free of child, and forced labour, but we recognise that Countdown is making very significant efforts in reducing these risks, and is currently expanding their efforts.

 Countdown and Woolworths’ Responsible Sourcing Programme assesses the risks to the welfare of the workers, whether it is working conditions, fair treatment, or fair wages, in the form of ‘Risk Ratings’.
 Nuts have been assessed as having a high risk of human rights abuses.
 Thus “Tier 1 direct suppliers of own brand nuts” need to “have completed Responsible Sourcing due diligence”.
 Tami from the Responsible Sourcing team, Woolworths advises in the email (22 Jul ‘22) that they are undergoing increased measures in 2022, they “have been piloting with a strategic nut supplier an exercise to gain visibility of their suppliers’ due diligence.
 We are continuing to work with this supplier to support them in monitoring their supply chain.”